MickGyver/vscode-amiga-blitzbasic/README.md

 ![compil and run into UAE](https://raw.githubusercontent.com/MickGyver/vscode-amiga-blitzbasic/main/resources/images/compil.jpg)

 ### - Commands for running the app/game on a real Amiga (requires command line tools, see below).
-### - Settings to tune the integration to your UAE :
+### - Settings to tune the integration of your UAE installation:

 ![Extension Settings](https://raw.githubusercontent.com/MickGyver/vscode-amiga-blitzbasic/main/resources/images/settings.jpg)